dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

 6. Confirm the URL by clicking on the Save and Finish button and the setup process will be completed.\
         ![Jenkins is Ready](/cicd/jenkins/images/jenkins-is-ready.png)

+7. Click on the Start using Jenkins button and you will be redirected to the Jenkins dashboard \
+   logged in as the admin user you have created in one of the previous steps.